 8 of the Best Epson Sublimation Printers:

 After studying the whole Epson brand with hundreds of units and testing them; besides, conducting a public survey and research; we chose these models, being the best of the brands.
 From Surecolor, EcoTank office printers, and its photo printer series, we’ve 2 models each.
-While form the WorkForce, we did an in-depth comparative analysis of its 4 most popular models.
+While from WorkForce, we did an in-depth comparative analysis of its 4 most popular models.

-Best SureColor Epson for Sublimation
+Best SureColor Epson for Sublimation in 2023

 There are 6 Epson sublimation printers that come with the sublimation ink so that you don’t have to go through a hectic process.
-2 of them are the desktop printers and the remaining are industrial ones with 44″ to 64″ wide printing area.
+2 of them are desktop printers and the remaining are industrial ones with 44″ to 64″ wide printing areas.
 Other than the F170, the rest of the 5 sits at a higher price point–but of course, setting the trends with innovative technologies to print large-size apparel, curtains, blankets, snowboards, tapestries, and much more!

 1. SureColor F170 | well-budgeted sublimation printer